gyanendra04876/login_form/README.md

 # login_form
-Experimenting and designing login form using HTML and CSS but it is only compatible with desktop resolution .
+Experimenting and designing login form using  CSS grid ( only compatible with desktop resolution) .